tomalbrc/Filament-Cosmetics/README.md

 # Filament-Cosmetics

-Cosmetic GUI for filament cosmetics
+Cosmetic GUI for filaments wearable cosmetics, item skins and the Balloons mod!